moubry/quartermaster/README.md

 Or maybe you're in a technical interview for a job.
 Never has knowing a technical nuance been more critical to acquiring happiness.

+### What's with the name?

+From the New Oxford American Dictionary:

+> **quartermaster** *|ˈkwôrtərˌmastər|*
+  noun
+  1. a military officer responsible for providing quarters, rations, clothing, and other supplies.

+James Bond had a quartermaster and his name was Q.

+We want this app to be your own personal quartermaster—equipping you with the mental supplies needed to get the job done.

 ### Science

 Neuroscientists sometimes categorize intelligence into two factors: